 AI learns from legacy data, which often carries historical biases, like skewed defect detection favoring certain materials or unfair workforce scheduling.
 In quality control, ethical AI ensures fair outcomes, but unchecked bias perpetuates errors.

 Practical Steps: Use diverse training datasets.
 Pull from multiple legacy sources and augment with synthetic data if needed.
 Monitor models post-implementation with tools like fairness audits in your measurement step.
-Test for bias in cognitive insights AI to avoid skewed optimizations.
+Test for bias in cognitive AI insights to avoid skewed optimizations.
 Leadership buy-in matters: Train teams on bias detection during human-centered workshops.
+Agentic systems amplify these risks because autonomous loops can entrench historical biases at machine speed.
+Governance frameworks must therefore extend bias monitoring and human review into every agent workflow.

 Demand Transparency for Accountability